mochodek/py-ccflex/README.md

 }
 ```

-The training sample is code with labeled lines that you would like to classify.
+The training sample is the code with labeled lines that you would like to classify.
 We use a json file
 to define different locations (e.g., paths to training or classify code).

 Example of locations.json: